Joao-Henrique/Coding-portugal/README.md

 # Coding-portugal
 This is the best live demo ever
-Thsi is a change i did in the github
+This is a change i did in the vsCode